ansrivas/getignore/README.md

   getignore [command]

 Available Commands:
-  download    Download a gitignore file for the given language. list        Display a list of available gitignore files.
+  download        Download a gitignore file for the given language. downloadLicense Download a license file from github. listIgnores     Display a list of available gitignore files. listLicenses    Display a list of available licenses.

 Use "getignore [command] --help" for more information about a command.
 ```